Philip Burgess Consulting currently provides support and representation to:

 The primary focus of our organization is to assist clients in expanding patient access to quality and cost-effective health care.
-Maximizing the use of technology to reduce system costs while improving patient care will be critical for companies, organizations, and municipalities to address the ever-increasing healthcare needs of those they serve.

-As ageing baby boomers move into the “pill taking” stage of their lives, difficult decisions will be made to control costs.
+As ageing baby boomers move into the “pill taking” stage of their lives, difficult decisions will be made to control escalating costs.
 Health care systems cannot regard the provision of prescription services in a silo by looking only at drug costs.
 Rather, the long-term negative financial impact of NOT providing adequate access to quality drug therapy management must be an integral part of any analysis.

-Businesses seeking to gain approval for their technology or new prescription processes to Boards of Pharmacy can benefit from our services.
+Businesses seeking to gain approval for their technology or new prescription processes to Boards of Pharmacy benefit from our services.
 We have a long track record of successfully demonstrating before Boards how patient care can be improved through approval of “pilot projects” or “waivers”.
 Also, in providing support and input to these Boards towards initiating appropriate changes to either the State Pharmacy Practice Act or the Rules associated with the Act.

 State Boards of Pharmacy play a critical role in ensuring patient safety for the citizens in the individual states they represent.
 Most state boards are grappling with how to incorporate changes into their Practice Acts and Rules to embrace technology, while protecting the patient.
 We have experience in this arena and can directly assist Boards in this effort.